1 - ng-repeat

 Description

-The ng-window-* directive allows you to specify custom behavior for events dispatched from Window object.
-The event name is defined by including it in the placeholder of directive’s name.
-Example: ng-window-online will bind the directive to the online event.
-For a full list of standard options, see events.
+The ng-window-* and ng-document-* directives allow you to specify custom behavior for events dispatched from the Window or Document object.
+The event name is defined by including it in the placeholder of the directive name.
+Example: ng-window-online binds to the window online event, and ng-document-pointerup binds to the document pointerup event.

 Parameters